ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 - an artificial ideological climate
 - a distorted perception of public opinion
-- a feedback loop where extreme voices appear “representative”
+- a feedback loop where a small, highly visible minority appears “representative”

 This is not organic — it is a result of **selective tolerance**.